 Gong (2024) argues that the attenuated rental-supply effect will in turn downsize the investment effect of securing land ownership, holding prices constant.
 On the one hand, large landowners will not rent out enough land to avoid the usage of hired labor even when land ownership is fully secured.
 On the other hand, hired labor tends to shirk and thus is less efficient than family labor without costly supervision (Eswaran and Kotwal, 1986).
 Hence, the attenuated rental-supply effect may downsize the investment effect through the complementarity between labor and land-attached capital in farm production (Carter and Yao, 1999).
 However, the capital depreciation risk that induces the attenuated rental-supply effect will also shrink the donor pool of landlords before securing land ownership.
 Then, a higher capital depreciation risk does not necessarily lead to a smaller investment effect for an unequal rural economy as a whole, given that fewer landowners will suffer from the capital depreciation risk as landlords.
-Concerning this compositional change in landlord status, I rely on numerical simulations to study whether the investment effect of securing land ownership will be always downsized along with the attenuated rental-supply effect.
+Concerning this compositional change in landlord status, I rely on numerical simulations to study whether the investment effect of securing land ownership will always decrease along with the reduced rental-supply effect.

-How the economic gains of securing land ownership will play out for an unequal rural economy also depends on factor price adjustments in equilibrium.
-In particular, the poor-the landless and small landowners-can only benefit from security improvement through the increase in wage rate as they either have no land endowment or have no accessible credit to make land-attached capital investments.3 A positive investment effect tends to increase labor demand and thus wage rate as land-attached capital complements labor in farm production.
-So does a positive rental-supply effect as a more egalitarian distribution of the operational land reduces the efficiency loss in labor input due to the agency cost of hired labor (Boucher et al., 2005).
-However, the investment effect of securing land ownership will attenuate the concurrent rental-supply effect and thus lower the potential gain in wage rate or equivalently poverty reduction.
+How the economic benefits of securing land ownership will play out for an unequal rural economy also depends on factor price adjustments in equilibrium.
+In particular, the poor-the landless and small landowners-can only benefit from security improvement through an increase in the wage rate as they either have no land endowment or have no accessible credit to make land-attached capital investments.
+A positive investment effect tends to increase labor demand and thus the wage rate as land-attached capital complements labor in farm production.
+So does a positive rental-supply effect as a more egalitarian distribution of the operational land reduces the usage of inefficient hired labor and thereby raises the marginal output of hired labor (Boucher et al., 2005).
+However, the investment effect of securing land ownership will attenuate the concurrent rental-supply effect and thus lower the potential gain in the wage rate or equivalently poverty reduction.

-Another relevant factor price is the land rental rate schedule-rental rates for the land with different intensities of attached capital invested by landlords.
+Another relevant factor price is the land rental rate schedule-rental rates for the land with varying intensities of attached capital invested by landlords.
 They will decrease as the wage rate increases given that land, attached capital, and labor complement each other in farm production.

-3They will work in land rental and labor markets as tenants and laborers.
+&lt;sup>3They will work in land rental and labor markets as tenants and laborers.
 Under the C.R.S. production technology, tenants will also earn wages like laborers in the competitive equilibrium as they only contribute labor input in farming the rented land whose attached capital investments are made by landlords with access to credit.
 Admittedly, small landowners can also benefit from the cost reduction of protecting insecure land but limited in size.

-The decrease in the land rental rate schedule will discourage large landowners from renting out land while the increase in the wage rate itself will dampen their attached capital investments through input complementarity.
+The decrease in the land rental rate schedule will discourage large landowners from renting out land.
+The increase in the wage rate itself will also dampen their land-attached capital investments due to the complementarity of farm inputs.
+As a result, the potential gain in agricultural output will decrease.
 In sum, these factor price adjustments will not only determine the gain in poverty reduction but also affect the gain in agricultural output through resource reallocation.